Kishor-Gulati/Income-Class-Prediction/README.md

 # Income-Class-Prediction
-Classifying adults in classes (earns '>50 Thousand'/'&lt;=50 Thousand'), according to their details
+Classifying adults into income classes (earns '>50 Thousand'/'&lt;=50 Thousand'), according to their details